SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [image assetsSrc="Variables-real-life-example.png" /]

-In programming, it is almost the same.
+In programming,

-We use variables that act as containers for different data types like: numbers, text, symbols, and so on.
+we use variables that act as containers for different data types like: numbers, text, symbols, and so on.

 For example, if we have a variable meant to hold integers we will not be able to store text in it.